 Opening ThingLink in VR:

-- Open default browser on the device (e.g. Oculus browser, Mixed Reality browser)
+- Open the default browser on your headset (e.g. Oculus browser, Mixed Reality browser)

 Viewing without a controller: